LifeofSwervo/Games/StarterGame/C++/COMP4300/Geometry/ReadMe.md

         - destroy():
             This method destroys the entity.

+    Game.cpp / Game.hpp
+        - Header file declares the config variables, along with the pause functionality and the system (functions) functions.

 Codebase Architecture:
     Player, Enemy and Bullet attributes are able to be configured using the Config Settings (detailed below).
 Attributes use the acronyms listed for ease of readibility.